PhD, Princeton

 Current research

-The first project aims to map and make visible a wide range of eighteenth- and nineteenth-century cross-dressing practices, and the complex ways in which those practices were represented across historical periods, report genres, and different sexes and genders (including gender transitions and transgender individuals), especially in periodical reports.
+The first project, supported with a SSHRC Insight Grant, maps and makes visible a wide range of eighteenth- and nineteenth-century cross-dressing practices, and the complex ways in which those practices were represented, especially in periodical reports.
 One of the outputs of this research is a digital humanities database: the Waterloo Cross-Dressing Archive (WXDA).
-Another is a Twitter feed for the WXDA.

-The second project seeks to explore the theme and practice of communication in Laurence Sterne, Christopher Smart, William Wordsworth, and Jane Austen through the lens of elocution, the foremost theory of communication in Britain c.
+The second project traces literary responses to elocution (otherwise known as delivery), the foremost theory of communication in Britain c.
 1740 to 1820.
-In an era of increasing print literacy, elocution focused on and sought to theorize the paralinguistic features of performed speech such as gesture and tone, which among other things were seen as communicative attributes shared between humans and animals.
-This "body language" gives a materialized rhetorical shape to matters that can otherwise seem inchoate, abstract, or spiritualized, such as sensibility, identity, embodiment, affect, and sentiment.
+In an era of increasing print literacy, elocutionists focused on and sought to theorize the paralinguistic features of performed speech such as gesture and tone, communicative attributes shared between humans and animals.

 Areas of graduate supervision